 What to look for when choosing your antenatal classes

 Your antenatal classes should cover key topics surrounding preparing for labour and birth and prepare you for the realities of all types of childbirth.
 They should also cover your rights and choices in childbirth.

-This part of your classes should cover all forms of pain relief you can use throughout labour.
+This part of your classes should cover all the forms of pain relief you can use throughout labour.
 From non-pharmacological (natural methods such as massage, water, and TENs) to pharmacological (prescribed medicines such as gas and air, opiates, and epidural).
-Classes should explain their advantages and disadvantages about all the available options should you need them, as labour and birth can be unpredictable.
+Classes should explain the advantages and disadvantages of all the available options, should you need them, as labour and birth can be unpredictable.

 Classes should also cover how your environment can impact upon your labour and how to adapt it to work well for you.
 What equipment you can expect to use at home, as well as at a birth centre or on a labour ward.

 These topics are by no means exhaustive.
-Classes should also be able to offer you additional resources and signpost you to credible information available on perineal massage, colostrum harvesting, sterilising equipment, and bottle feeding, caring for your newborn and what is involved in your recovery process after the birth.
+Classes should also be able to offer you additional resources and signpost you to credible information available on perineal massage, colostrum harvesting, sterilising equipment and formula feeding, caring for your newborn and what is involved in your recovery process after the birth.

-Antenatal classes should be responsive and flexible to accommodate the needs of their participants, so whilst the above is a general guide, an experienced antenatal teacher will be able to subtly adjust her classes to suit the needs of those attending.
+Antenatal classes should be responsive and flexible to accommodate the needs of their participants.
+Whilst the above is a general guide, an experienced antenatal teacher will be able to subtly adjust her classes to suit the needs of those attending.
 They should also provide you with an excellent opportunity to help you build relationships and lasting friendships with other parents-to-be in your locality.

-Choosing your antenatal classes carefully so they accommodate your learning needs, can help you plan well for your labour, birth, and the postnatal period with your baby.
-There is much to learn in these classes in preparation for your birth and new arrival, but they should also be interesting and fun and help to provide you with the opportunity to connect with others.
+Choosing your antenatal classes carefully, so they accommodate your learning needs, can help you plan well for your labour, birth and the postnatal period with your baby.
+Although there is much to learn in preparation for your birth and new arrival, your antenatal classes should also be interesting and fun and help to provide you with the opportunity to connect with others.